jeanslack/Videomass/known_problems.md

 ### **Videomass.AppImage** for Linux

-**Very Important:** before to start Videomass.AppImage you need `libsdl2` package which on some Linux distos is not included, i.e all releases of Ubuntu.
-However, as the `ffmpeg` package includes it as a dependency, it is possible to install `ffmpeg` directly since that is also required by Videomass and is not embedded on the Videomass AppImage itself.
+**Very Important:** before to start Videomass*.AppImage you need `libsdl2` package which on some Linux distos is not included, i.e all releases of **Ubuntu**.
+However, as the `ffmpeg` package includes `libdsl2` as its dependency, it is possible to install `ffmpeg` directly since that is also required by Videomass and is not embedded on the Videomass AppImage itself.
 Thank you!

+> then install this package first, typing:
+>    `sudo apt install libsdl2-2.0-0`
+>
+> or install ffmpeg which will also install `libsdl2`:
+>    `sudo apt install ffmpeg`

 Currently, two separate versions have been released for GTK2 and GTK3.